Schedule 2025 available !

 Through the "Pacte EMMA" project, launched by SMA in 2024, which supports 20 companies over two years in their efforts to enhance working conditions, as well as through training programs, collective discussions, and advocacy efforts, this session will explore concrete ways to rethink careers in live music and create a more sustainable work environment.

-Founded in 2005, the SMA (Syndicat des Musiques Actuelles) is the trade union for the pop music sector and currently brings together nearly 600 companies (festivals, concert halls, live show producers, labels, training centers, radio stations, federations, and networks).
+Created in 2005, the SMA (Syndicat des Musiques Actuelles) is the union representing the pop music sector in France.
+Today, it brings together over 600 companies, including festivals, concert venues (including Salles de Musiques ACtuelles, venues labeled by the State), live performance producers, record producers (labels), training centers, radios, as well as federations and networks.

-These independent and mostly non-profit organizations share the common goal of working for the public good and diversity, particularly by supporting the expression of artists and promoting access to culture for all.
+These independent and mostly non-profit organizations share a common goal: working in the public interest and promoting diversity — especially by supporting artistic expression and public access to culture.
+They advocate for limited profitability.

 Cédric PELLISSIER (Fr)